shreyakumari99/Ecommerce-data-analysis/README.md

-Analysed a ecommerce sales data and created interactive dashboard using PowerBI.
+Analysed an ecommerce sales data and created interactive dashboard using PowerBI.